By Chen Xiaoran

 Here, I want to share my own little experience: In the past when I got on with a colleague, there arouse a lot of contradictions between us in the beginning.
 We often argued with each other because of some minor detail in life.
 I always resented that she spoke straightforwardly and harshly, and that sometimes she didn’t treat me with dignity in front of people.
 Yet she always resented that I was completely careless and not well-behaved.
 At first, we kept these prejudices hidden away inside.
 But as time went on, contradictions between us were piling up, and I felt very depressed and painful.
 Later, through reading God’s word, I understood the reason why we couldn’t get along with each other was that I was arrogant and that I didn’t know myself.
 I always fixated my eyes on her and guarded against and harbored suspicions about her.
 This intensified the conflicts in us so that we became more distant from each other.
 Furthermore, I also understood from God’s word that if I want to deal with this issue, I shall firstly know myself and then not guard against but actively open up to her, and only by practicing according to God’s requirements will it be solved.
 Afterwards, I implemented in accordance with God’s word and laid myself open to her.
 Unexpectedly, she also spoke the words in her heart to me.
 We all felt very relaxed after opening our hearts and chatting with each other.
 At that moment, I felt extremely released as if a big stone in my heart finally was pulled out.
 From then on, we speak intimately to each other more, and even when there arises friction between us, I can pay attention to reflecting upon myself and knowing my own corrupt disposition.
 Some time later, we can not only get along well with each other, but also become confidants.
 In my experience, I realize that when associating with others, we should learn to open up to others and reflect upon ourselves as well as practice the truth.
 And only in this way can we establish a normal relationship with others and live together harmoniously.

-All of the above are little secrets to improving the interpersonal relationships I have comprehended.
+All of the above are the path to improving the interpersonal relationships I have comprehended.
 I hope it will be helpful to you!
 Thank God!
 All the glory be to God!

 Dear brothers and sisters, if you have any understanding or enlightenment from God,